What will we cover?

 sqlite> SELECT Name, Amount FROM Employee, Salary ...> WHERE Employee.Grade = Salary.Grade ...> AND Salary.Amount > '50000';

 Notice the use of whitespace to tidy the layout and that this time I put the FROM clause on the first line.
 Remember, SQL doesn't care, it's just a style decision to aid readability.

 As expected we only get one name back - that of the foreman.
 But notice that we also got back the salary, because we added Amount to the list of columns selected.
 Also note that we have two parts to our WHERE clause combined using an and boolean operator.
 The first part links the two tables together by ensuring that the common fields are equal, this is known as a join in SQL.
-(The whole topic of joining tables can get quite complex and SQL regulars tend to prefer a more explicit form of join.
-The Guru99 tutorial at https://www.guru99.com/sqlite-join.html explains it in much more detail than we can go into here.)
+(The whole topic of joining tables can get quite complex and SQL regulars tend to prefer a more explicit form of join that we won't get into here.

 Note 1: Because the fields that we are selecting come from two tables we have to specify both of the tables from which the result will come.
 The order of the field names is the order in which we get the data back but the order of the tables doesn't matter so long as the specified fields appear in those tables.

 Note 2: We specified two unique field names.
 If we had wanted to display the Grade as well, which appears in both tables, then we would have had to use dot notation to specify which table's Grade we wanted, like this: